 There are a number of certifications available to the accountant, of which the best-known are the CPA (certified public accountant) and CMA (certified management accountant).
 The CPA certification is generally better, given the higher level of awareness of the certification, though either one confers on its holder an aura of professional knowledge.

 But first, why have any certification at all?
 That’s simple enough if you’re going to be an auditor, because you have to be certified as a CPA at some point, which is usually defined as when you’re promoted to audit manager.
-That requirement is pretty clear, and that why the AICPA, which sponsors the certification, claims to have 386,000 CPAs as members.
+That requirement is pretty clear, and that is why there are nearly 665,000 CPAs in the United States.

 The situation changes when you look at job descriptions for controllers.
 Pretty much all of the job descriptions out there state that a person applying for this type of job should have either a CPA or CMA certification.
 This is not a minor point, because the same job descriptions are used by everyone who hires a controller.
 When a controller job is posted and you send in your resume, they’ll mark you down if you don’t have one of these certifications.
 It doesn’t mean you’re automatically written off, but it does mean that you won’t rank as high as someone who does have a certification.